zxc2012/PAT_Code/docs/C++/Java_class.md

 ```java
 GeometricObject[] objects = new GeometricObject[2];
 ```

 ### Interfaces

-public -> can be used in any package
+public -> can be used in any package(All method declarations in an interface, including default methods, are implicitly public, so you can omit the public modifier.)

-default
+default(no need to override in subclass)
 ```java
 public interface A {
   public default void doSomething() {